Transgender Working People Have Specific Needs – Unions Are the Answer

 - Medical necessity: To address management or insurer concerns of opening the door to procedures such as elective cosmetic surgery, it is better recommended to use language such as, “medical necessity as recommended by the guidelines of the World Professional Association for Transgender Health.”

 - A collective bargaining agreement is enforceable in every state.
-We can protect our members by ensuring our contracts have strong nondiscrimination language that prohibits discrimination the basis of sexual orientation or gender identity and expression.
+We can protect our members by ensuring our contracts have strong anti-discrimination language that prohibits discrimination the basis of sexual orientation or gender identity and expression. (ex: The Union and the employer agree that they will not discriminate against any employee because of race, color, national origin, religious or political affiliation, sex, disability, age, sexual orientation, gender identity or expression, or for lawful association activity.)

 - In many communities, labor’s voice is powerful.
 When our leaders speak out publicly against the conditions their transgender members face at work, it can have a dramatic impact on the lives of their members.
 We must stand up and speak out for our transgender members.